Franny Černá

-Franny Černá (born 22 July 1997), also known as Franny Cerny, is a Czech professional footballer who plays as a midfielder for Sparta Prague and the Czech Republic national team.
+Franny Černá (born 22 July 1997), also known as Franny Cerny, is a Czech professional footballer who plays as a midfielder for Czech Women's First League club Sparta Prague and the Czech Republic national team.

 Early life

-Černá was born and grew up in Berkeley, California.
-Her parents migrated to the United States from Czechoslovakia before the Velvet Revolution.
+Černá was born and raised in Berkeley, California.
+Her parents migrated from Czechoslovakia to the United States before the Velvet Revolution.

 College career

-Černá attended the DePaul University in Chicago, where she played for the DePaul Blue Demons from 2015 to 2018.
+Černá attended the DePaul University in Chicago, where she played for the DePaul Blue Demons from 2015 to 2018 and received her bachelor's degree in Health Sciences with a focus on biology.
 She scored 33 goals and provided 16 assists from 77 matches during her college career.

 Club career

 On 19 February 2019, Czech Women's First League club Slavia Prague announced the signing of Černá.
 She made her professional debut on 20 March 2019 in a 1–1 draw against Bayern Munich.
-She scored her first four goals for the club ten days later on 30 March in a 11–0 win against Lokomotiva Brno Horní Heršpice.
+She scored her first four goals for the club ten days later, on 30 March, in a 11–0 win against Lokomotiva Brno Horní Heršpice.

 On 5 July 2024, Černá joined Sparta Prague as a free agent.
+She made her league debut for the club on 18 August 2024 in a 5–0 away win against Pardubice.
+On 18 May 2026, she signed a contract extension with the club.